 - Cut back on the distractions on social media

-Here is a list of top social media scheduling tools that can help you so that the whole process becomes more efficient.
-By smartly planning and scheduling your content for your various platforms in advance - from Facebook to Instagram and beyond - you’re able to build a buzz around promotions, save yourself time and increase brand awareness effortlessly.
+Here is a list of top free social media tools that can help you so that the whole process becomes more efficient.
+By smartly planning and scheduling your content for your various platforms in advance – from Facebook to Instagram and beyond – you’re able to build a buzz around promotions, save yourself time and increase brand awareness effortlessly.
 You’ll also be able to reach correct time zones and post real-time updates.

 Of course, the key to message scheduling is actually having a solid content strategy in the works beforehand.
 Use a social media calendar tools to create and prepare your content well in advance so that you not only save time and energy in the long run but also be able to spend more time on other core aspects of your social media strategy.
 When you no longer have to create content at the last moment, a major headache has been averted.

 Moreover, when you create content in batches, it’s easier to be consistent with your overall unifying message.